getgrav/grav-learn/pages/02.content/02.headers/docs.md

 language: fr
 ```

-This allows you to override the language for a particular page
+This allows you to override the language for a particular page.

 ### LastModified